 We have heard it many, many times: “You have EIGHT kids?!
 How do you afford it?”
 Others add comments about how they can’t afford the 2 or 3 they have.
-Many times people who say this really mean they can’t have a large family AND the high standard of living they desire.
 I’m going to share 8 tips for affording a large family that were helpful to us, and also how we learned to trust God.

 My husband and I decided when we had our first little one, that I would stay home to care for her, and any children that came after.

 We didn’t have much at the time, but we knew we had a God who promised to supply our needs, and we could trust Him.

 I will say there were many times when things were tight and we had to scrimp, but we always had our needs met!